opencv/opencv/doc/tutorials/calib3d/real_time_pose/real_time_pose.rst

 		rmatcher.robustMatch(frame, good_matches, keypoints_scene, descriptors_model);
 	}

 The following code corresponds to the *robustMatch()* function which belongs to the *RobustMatcher* class.
-This function uses the given image to detect the keypoints and extract the descriptors, match using *2 Nearest Neighbour* the extracted descriptors with the given model descriptors and vice versa.
-Then, is applied a ratio test to the two direction matches in order to remove these matches which its distance ratio between the first and second best match is larger than a given threshold.
+This function uses the given image to detect the keypoints and extract the descriptors, match using *two Nearest Neighbour* the extracted descriptors with the given model descriptors and vice versa.
+Then, a ratio test is applied to the two direction matches in order to remove these matches which its distance ratio between the first and second best match is larger than a given threshold.
 Finally, a symmetry test is applied in order the remove non symmetrical matches.

    .. code-block:: cpp